curriculum information

 1.2 The Ingredients: Drums (energy), Bass (power), Chords (emotion), Melody (Identity)

-1.3 Cook like a Chef: Follow a recipe to use loops to create an EDM track
+1.3 The Cook Follow a recipe to use loops to create an EDM track -

-2.2 Writing Drum Grooves: How to write a one bar drum groove using the sequencer
+2.2 Writing Grooves: How to write a one bar drum groove using the sequencer

-• 3.1 What Are Chords: Creating progressions using the chord tool.
+3.1 Chord Basics: Creating progressions using the chord tool.

-3.2 What Is Bass: Making bass lines from chord progressions.
+3.2 Bass Lines: Making bass lines from chord progressions.

-3.3 Arranging Chords & Bass: Adding variation to bass and chords.
+3.3 Variation: Adding rhythmic and textural variation to bass and chords. -

-• 4.1 What is Melody: Copy and modify an existing melody in the piano roll.
+4.1 Copying A Melody: Copy and modify an existing melody in the piano roll.

 4.2 Writing Melodies: Write an original melody using repetition and space